Section 12 – Cruel and unusual treatment or punishment

 If a measure engages section 12, the next question is whether it is “cruel and unusual”.

-Note that the phrase “cruel and unusual” is a “statement of a compendious norm”, one that is meant to be flexible, context-specific, and linked to reasonable or objective community standards.
-It can be expected that the protection of section 12 will evolve over time (Smith, supra).
+The analysis does not give a distinct meaning to the words “cruel” and “unusual”.
+Instead, the phrase “cruel and unusual” is a “statement of a compendious norm”, one that is meant to be flexible, context-specific, and linked to reasonable or objective community standards.
+It can be expected that the protection of section 12 will evolve over time (Smith, supra; Bissonnette, supra at paragraph 65; Hills, supra at paragraph 100).

-“The infliction of corporal punishment, such as the lash, irrespective of the number of lashes imposed, or … the lobotomisation of certain dangerous offenders or the castration of sexual offenders”
+- “The infliction of corporal punishment, such as the lash, irrespective of the number of lashes imposed, or … the lobotomisation of certain dangerous offenders or the castration of sexual offenders” (Smith, supra at 1073; Bissonnette, supra at paragraphs 66, 111).

 In evaluating whether a criminal sentence is a “cruel and unusual punishment” the core question is whether the sentence is “grossly disproportionate to the sentence that is appropriate, having regard to the nature of the offence and the circumstances of the offender”